Church of Ireland: Doctrine and practice

-The 16th-century apologist, Richard Hooker, posits that there are three sources of authority in Anglicanism: scripture, tradition and reason.
+The 16th-century apologist, Richard Hooker, posits that there are three sources of authority in Anglicanism: scripture, tradition, and reason.
 It is not known how widely accepted this idea is within Anglicanism.
 It is further posited that the three sources uphold and critique each other in a dynamic way.
 In Hooker's model, scripture is the primary means of arriving at doctrine; things stated plainly in scripture are accepted as true.
 Issues that are ambiguous are determined by tradition, which is checked by reason.

 Modern doctrinal debates

 Ordination of women

 In recent decades, the church has ordained women to all offices.
 In 1984, the General Synod approved the ordination of women to the diaconate and, in 1987, the first woman, Katherine Poulton, was ordained as a deacon.
-In 1990 the church began ordaining women to the priesthood.
+In 1990, the church began ordaining women to the priesthood.
 The first two women ordained were Kathleen Margaret Brown and Irene Templeton.
 In 2013, the church appointed its first female bishop, Pat Storey.

 Same-sex unions and LGBT clergy

 The church has been divided over aspects of human sexuality.
-In 2002, the issue became pertinent as a vicar provided a blessing for a lesbian couple.
+In 2002, the issue became pertinent as a rector provided a blessing for a lesbian couple.
 The denomination announced a period of discernment to allocate time to the perspectives within the discussion.
 In 2010, a congregation was recognised by the church for receiving an LGBTI award for offering services for LGBTI people.
 The Church of Ireland canon defines marriage as a union between one man and one woman, and does not perform same-sex marriages, but the church also supported the legal right of same-sex couples to register a civil marriage.

 Civil partnerships have been allowed since 2005.
 The church has no official position on civil unions.
 In 2008, "the Church of Ireland Pensions Board ha[d] confirmed that it will treat civil partners the same as spouses."
 The General Synod adopted the Pensions Board's policy in 2008.
 In 2011, a cleric in the Church of Ireland entered into a same-sex civil partnership with his bishop's permission.
 Assurances of sexual abstinence were not required from the cleric.
 In 2012, the church's Clergy Pension Fund continued to recognise that "the pension entitlement of a member's registered civil partner will be the same as that of a surviving spouse."
 Regarding cohabitation, the church said that "any view of cohabitation has to be the intention of the couple to lifelong loyalty and faithfulness within their relationship."
 In 2004, then Archbishop John Neill said that the "Church would support the extension of legal rights on issues such as tax, welfare benefits, inheritance and hospital visits to cohabiting couples, both same gender and others."
 The church recognises four general viewpoints within the denomination ranging from opposition to acceptance toward same-gender relationships.